 In this paper we give a short overview of the theoretical background of the SFG-Tracing methodology.
-For the relationship with existing formal verification methods and an overview of the inclusion of the methodology in a CAD environment, we refer to [4].
+For the relationship with existing formal verification methods and an overview of the inclusion of the methodology in a CAD environment, we refer to [5].

 In the next section, we give an overview of the SFG-Tracing methodology.
-The concept will be illustrated by a practical example in section 3.